Control problem for quadratic parabolic differential equations with sparse sensor sets of finite volume or anisotropically decaying density: Model, previous results, and goals

 Let us turn now to consider the dissipation estimate: It is trivial by functional calculus if $A$ is a self-adjoint operator (for instance $A = \Delta$ or $A = \Delta - |x|^2$) and one chooses $P_\lambda= \indic_{(-\infty,\lambda]}(-A)$ to be a projection onto a suitable spectral subspace.
 However, a spectral inequality for spectral projectors of $A$ might not be available, or, even worse, the operator $A$ might not be self-adjoint.
 In that case it is natural to search for a suitable self-adjoint `comparison' operator $H$ and choose the operators $P_\lambda$ as its spectral projections.
 Spectral inequalities for these projections then directly determine the possible sensor sets.

 To the best of the authors knowledge, this approach was first implemented in \cite{BeauchardPS-18} for certain (quadratic) differential operators $A$ with the harmonic oscillator $H=-\Delta+|x|^2$ as the (self-adjoint) comparison operator.
-For a larger class of (quadratic) differential operators $A$, \cite{Alphonse-20} proved that the (negative) Laplacian $H=-\Delta$ is a suitable comparison operator.
+For a larger class of (quadratic) differential operators $A$, \cite{Alphonse-20} proved that the (negative of the) Laplacian $H=-\Delta$ is a suitable comparison operator.
 However, the result of \cite{Alphonse-20} is strictly weaker for operators $A$ that are, at the same time, comparable with the harmonic oscillator \emph{and} with the Laplacian: Indeed, while spectral inequalities for the Laplacian require thick sensors sets, the results of \cite{MartinPS-20-arxiv,DickeSV-21} show that thickness is not necessary for spectral inequalities for the harmonic oscillator.
 In fact, our companion paper exhibited sensor sets that are even allowed to have finite measure, see \cite[Example~2.3]{DickeSV-21} and also \eqref{eq:decay-twosided} above.

-One of the goals of this paper is to propose a new class of comparison operators that interpolate, in some sense, between the Laplacian and the harmonic oscillator.
-In particular, our results imply that thickness of the sensor set can be relaxed if the comparison operator is not the Laplacian.
+One of the goals of this paper is to propose a new class of comparison operators that interpolate, in some sense, between the negative of the Laplacian and the harmonic oscillator.
+In particular, our results imply that thickness of the sensor set can be relaxed if the comparison operator is not $-\Delta$.
 The sensors sets we study in this situation were not covered before, except in the case of the harmonic oscillator, when they agree with those studied in our companion paper \cite{DickeSV-21}.

 In order to formulate our results, we need to introduce the notion of quadratic differential operators.
 Let \be q \colon \RR^d\times\RR^d \to \CC ,\quad q(x,\xi) = \sum_{\substack{|\alpha+\beta| = 2\\\alpha,\beta\in\NN_0^d}} c_{\alpha,\beta} x^\alpha\xi^\beta ,\quad c_{\alpha,\beta}\in\CC , \ee be a complex quadratic form.
 It is well known, see \cite{NicolaR-10}, that the distribution kernel